Johnnsonkp/johnnsonkp/README.md

 # Hi!
 I'm John! <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">😄

-A Full Stack Web Developer in the making with a professional background in admin and IT, currently studying at [Coder Academy](https://coderacademy.edu.au/).
+A Full Stack Web Developer student and professional, with a professional background in admin and IT, currently studying at [Coder Academy](https://coderacademy.edu.au/).

 :mailbox: You can reach me on